briis/affalddk/README.md

 For a long time I wanted to have this Integration part of the Default HACS store, but in order to do that, you need to have Logo and icon images in the Home Assistant Brand Database.
 As Renoweb does not really have a logo by itself, I could not create one, as this could violate their rights to the name.
 But calling it something that is not related directly to Renoweb, gives me the possibility to invent my own logo and thus getting this added to the Default HACS store.

 ### DESCRIPTION
 Municipalities in Denmark, do not have one standard for how to expose the Pickup Calendars for their citizens, and different Municipalities have different solutions.
-This integration currently supports the Municipalities that uses the solution from **Renoweb** and that accounts for close to 50% of all Municipalities.
+This integration currently supports the Municipalities that uses the solution from **Renoweb** and that accounts for more than 50% of all Municipalities.
 Go to the [Municipality List](#MUNICIPALITIES) to see if your Municipality will work with this integration.

 The biggest issue is, that there is NO standard for the way municipalities mix the content of containers.
 Some have glas & metal in one container, others have glas and paper in one container, etc and also even though they do mix the same content in a container, they do not name it the same.
 In order to have some structure I need them grouped together and this is a bit of a challenge with all these different types.
 If a new pickup-type is found, the system will log a warning, which you can put in an issue and I will add it to the list.
 Please enable logging for the wrapper module in Home assistant to get this warning in Home Assistant, by adding this code to your `configuration.yaml`: